Plan will rebuild the economy with clean energy, green jobs and racial justice in mind

 Conservation leaders have overall been supportive of the $2 trillion plan.

-“The Biden administration has developed a strong infrastructure plan that addresses social and racial inequities, protects clean drinking water, speeds our transition to renewable energy and restores natural infrastructure and habitat for imperiled species,” said Jamie Rappaport Clark, president and CEO, Defenders of Wildlife.
+“The Biden administration has developed a strong infrastructure plan that addresses social and racial inequities, protects clean drinking water, speeds our transition to renewable energy and restores natural infrastructure and habitat for imperiled species,” said Jamie Rappaport Clark, former president and CEO, Defenders of Wildlife.

 Biden's plan includes congressional funding for: $35 billion in clean technology research and development to address the climate crisis, $50 billion for infrastructure and environmental resilience, $111 billion to improve the country's drinking water systems, including eliminating all lead water pipes and service lines in the country and deliver 40% of the benefits from U.S. climate action and other investments to the disadvantaged communities hit hardest by climate change and pollution.